nucleuscloud/neosync/docs/docs/guides/initializing-schemas.md

 - Have hard coded database names (if you are choosing to run neosync against a separate logical database in your single instance)
 - Edit database users, global configurations or other settings that are not related to the schema/data

-Some of the above issues can be resolved by choosing to use a completely fresh database, or by running your migrations against a fresh database and then snapshotting that database to use as your target.
+Some of the above issues can be resolved by choosing to run your migrations against a completely fresh database.

 Steps to run this method are out of scope for the Neosync docs, but ideally it is as simple as running your migrations against the same database as the Neosync destination.